 Horse-riding for the disabled, young and volunteers at Hole Farm Pony Trekking Centre at Woodgate Valley Country Park.

-For more information about the centre please follow this link.
+For more information about the centre please visit the Trekking Centre page.

 Local and diverse community events in parks